Our Assurance of Salvation

 Our assurance of Salvation is what enables us to faithfully endure the tribulations that we will encounter as we live a life set apart unto Yahshua.

-To make a claim of being saved before we truly are is an act of self-righteousness, and it is a doctrine of deceit.
+To make a claim of being saved in the present tense is an act of self-righteousness; it is also a doctrine of deceit.
+The judgment begins when Yahshua returns and this is when the righteous shall be saved.

 Our Assurance of Salvation & Redemption